 This event will be delivered via Microsoft Teams.

-Although we have gone virtual this year, our event will still offer the opportunity to showcase your poster work.
-Regardless of identity, specialty or destination, it is an opportunity to hear about the ongoing development of Scotland's healthcare science community and to contribute to it.
-Our event is free to attend.
+Our virtual event offers the opportunity to showcase your poster work.
+Regardless of identity, specialty or destination, it is an opportunity to hear about topics of interest to our healthcare science community and to contribute to it.
+Our event is free.

 Poster Competition for Trainees